 Lifelong Learning by Adjusting Priors

 Abstract:In representational lifelong learning an agent aims to continually learn to solve novel tasks while updating its representation in light of previous tasks.
-Under the assumption that future tasks are `related’' to previous tasks, representations should be learned in such a way that they capture the common structure across learned tasks, while allowing the learner sufficient flexibility to adapt to novel aspects of a new task.
+Under the assumption that future tasks are related to previous tasks, representations should be learned in such a way that they capture the common structure across learned tasks, while allowing the learner sufficient flexibility to adapt to novel aspects of a new task.
 We develop a framework for lifelong learning in deep neural networks that is based on generalization bounds, developed within the PAC-Bayes framework.
 Learning takes place through the construction of a distribution over networks based on the tasks seen so far, and its utilization for learning a new task.
 Thus, prior knowledge is incorporated through setting a history-dependent prior for novel tasks.
 We develop a gradient-based algorithm implementing these ideas, based on minimizing an objective function motivated by generalization bounds, and demonstrate its effectiveness through numerical examples.
-In addition to establishing the improved performance available through lifelong learning, we demonstrate the intuitive way by which prior information is manifested at different levels of the network.

 TL;DR:We develop a lifelong learning approach to transfer learning based on PAC-Bayes theory, whereby priors are adjusted as new tasks are encountered thereby facilitating the learning of novel tasks.